jdjakub/papers/convivial-2020/manuscript.md

 > above is not exactly clear - it would be good to help the reader understand why are you
 > talking about this here.

-As I developed OROM/SVG I found myself implementing many such patterns.
+As I developed OROM/SVG I found myself implementing many patterns.
 It seems that languages are often at the wrong level of abstraction for the requirements of common software, necessitating the same boilerplate per project just to get up to basic functionality.
 This burden either falls on the author, or on the wider community to build and maintain higher-level frameworks, syntax extensions, etc.

 By contrast, these languages seem much better adapted to e.g. batch-mode printf()-centric applications.
 That they fail for the *common case* should be concerning.
 I will now present what seem to be the inevitable demands of this common case.